 Supplementary Figures Legends

 Supplementary Figure 1.
 STXBP4 expression is correlated with poor prognosis in patients with tumors expressing high ΔNp63 levels.
 (A, B) A total of 87 samples of lung SCC were classified into 2 subgroups based on the expression of ΔNp63, high ΔNp63 (n=30) and low ΔNp63 (n=57).
 And then, Kaplan-Meier analysis defined according to STXBP4 expression.
 A statistically significant differences in OS and PFS were observed among the patients [OS (A), P < 0.01; PFS (B), P < 0.01].
 P-values were obtained by log-rank test.
 (C, D) A total of 87 samples of lung SCC were classified into 2 subgroups based on the expression of STXBP4, high STXBP4 (n=52) and low STXBP4 (n=35).
 And then, Kaplan-Meier analysis defined according to ΔNp63 expression.
-P-values were obtained by log-rank test [OS (A), P = 0.99; PFS (B), P = 0.84].
+P-values were obtained by log-rank test [OS (C), P = 0.99; PFS (D), P = 0.84].

 Supplementary Figure 2.
 Causal networks associated with STXBP4 expression in lung SCC.
 The canonical pathway analysis characterized two signaling pathways as the functional relationship of STXBP4-positivity, including “Cellular Movement” and “Cell Morphology”.